Fitting Blinds to a Frame: Inside or Outside?

 4. Helps Create a Sense of Height and Space

-5. Easy to Maintain and Repair
+5. Easy to Clean & Maintain

 What to Keep in Mind Before Choosing Vertical Blinds